Download Insider Trading Policy

 The restrictions described in this policy apply to family members (and any other individuals) living in your household, partnerships in which you are a general partner, trusts of which you are a trustee and estates of which you are an executor (collectively, “Related Parties”).
 You are expected to be responsible for compliance by such Related Parties.

-In order to guard against release of material, nonpublic information to market participants in a prohibited manner, all inquiries seeking information regarding RPM, its business and financial results, should be referred to RPM’s Chief Financial Officer and RPM’s Senior Director of Investor Relations.
+In order to guard against release of material, nonpublic information to market participants in a prohibited manner, all inquiries seeking information regarding RPM, its business and financial results, should be referred to RPM’s Chief Financial Officer and RPM’s Vice President of Investor Relations & Sustainability.

 Avoiding liability for violations of insider trading rules requires consideration of these rules before making a trade.
 You are responsible for complying with these rules and should consult with your advisor to the extent you deem appropriate.
 Any questions relating to this policy may be directed to RPM’s General Counsel, Associate General Counsel or outside securities counsel (Calfee, Halter & Griswold LLP).